ViaVersion/ViaLegacy/README.md

     <dependency>
         <groupId>net.raphimc</groupId>
         <artifactId>ViaLegacy</artifactId>
-        <version>2.2.20</version> <!-- Get latest version from releases -->
+        <version>x.x.x</version> <!-- Get latest version from releases -->
     </dependency>
 </dependencies>
 ```

 ### Jar File
-If you just want the latest jar file you can download it from this [Jenkins](https://ci.viaversion.com/view/All/job/ViaLegacy/).
+If you just want the latest jar file you can download it from [GitHub Actions](https://github.com/RaphiMC/ViaLegacy/actions/workflows/build.yml) or [Lenni0451's Jenkins](https://build.lenni0451.net/job/ViaLegacy/).

 ## Usage
 ViaLegacy requires you to have an already functional ViaVersion implementation for your platform.